 If you manually retrain your solution version, or if you want to change your campaign settings, you must update your campaign.
-For more information, see Updating a campaign.
+For more information, see Updating an Amazon Personalize campaign's configuration.

 Amazon Personalize provides you with operations for managing campaigns such as ListCampaigns to list the campaigns that you have created.
 You can delete a campaign by calling DeleteCampaign.
 If you delete a campaign, the solution versions that are part of the campaign are not deleted.